deepaksharma2007/github-action-examples/README.md

 # Github Actions !!

-DevOps became very important for organizations willing to automate and modernize their workloads.
+DevOps has become very important for organizations that are willing to automate and modernize their workloads.
 Thanks to its capabilities, it has never been easier to create a pipeline that can do all the required steps to build 'almost' any kind of application and deploy 'almost' to any environment—all with a click of a button.

 Not only that, but using DevOps features makes it possible to secure the pipelines when managing secrets or when connecting to the target production environment.
 This has become what is today known as DevSecOps.